Skip to main content

 Q: Do you have to be fit?

 A: It's a bonus if you are.
 You do have to pass a medical check to join, and there are annual medical checks to help keep you on track.
 Our firefighters will also do what they can in their spare time to stay fit, like bicep curls with a cup of coffee and a piece of cake.
+Honestly though, it pays to keep yourself fit.

 Q: How can I join?